JAMelendezD/Contacts/README.md

 ```
 ## Count the number of contacts individually and by pairs

 Using the generated text files creates a dat file with the count by pairs mode 0 or individual mode 1.
+Selection 1 first residue starts at 184 here it gets corrected from MDanalysis renumbering starting at 1.
+There are 848 residues before the second selection and this one must starts at 32 therefore -816 (-848+32) corrects it.

 ```
 python count.py hbonds.txt 184 -816 26102 hbonds_count --mode 0